pollfish/docs/android-mopub-adapter.md

 <br/>

 <img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/mopub-add-reward.png"/>

 <br/>

 If you don't apply this setting, the Pollfish adapter will provide a dynamic value as you specified it on your Pollfish Dashboard, in the App Settings area, based on the actual price of each survey completed.

 <br/>

-## Step 2: Configure Ad Sources for your Rewarded Ad unit
+### 1.2.
+Configure Ad Sources for your Rewarded Ad unit

 You need to add Pollfish Network as a **Custom Native Network** line item and link it with your Rewarded Ad unit.